Generation and Simplicity in the Airplane Rearrangement Group: The Airplane limit space and its rearrangements

 We have already seen what blue cells look like in Figure \ref{fig_cells_A}.
 We say that a blue cell is a \textbf{primary blue cell} if it is maximal according to the set inclusion order.
 Note that these cells are adjacent to the central component, and that every other blue cell is included in exactly one of the primary blue cells.

 Now, consider a blue edge $e$.
-It must depart from a certain component $C$, and it identifies a segment departing perpendicularly from $\partial C$ at a certain angle.
+The corresponding cell must depart from a certain component $C$, and it identifies a segment departing perpendicularly at some dyadic angle of $\partial C$.
 When expanding $e$, the segment is divided in three parts: the central one is split into two red edges that make up the boundary of a component, and the two other parts result in new blue edges that lie on the segment.
 Expanding these blue edges, each half of the segment is broken again in a similar fashion.
 Expanding the red edges generate new blue edges departing from the associated component.
 Then the blue cell $\chi(e)$ is made up of the segment identified by $e$, after it has been split into the boundaries of the infinitely many components that lie on that segment, along with the infinitely many other blue cells departing from each of those components.

 Consider the blue cell $\chi(e)$ and subtract from it its two extremes and all of the blue cells that it includes and that do not lie on the segment.
-We call \textbf{interval} the resulting set, and an example is given in Figure \ref{fig_A_ray}, highlighted in green.
+We call \textbf{interval} the resulting set, and an example is given in Figure \ref{fig_A_ray}, denoted by $I$.
 Note that intervals are quite similar to blue cells, but not the same: each interval corresponds to the segment associated to some blue edge $e$, after it has been split into the boundaries of the infinitely many components that lie on it, but it does not include anything else that departs from these components.
 In this sense, intervals follow a unique direction, while blue cells also expand from many points of the boundaries of the included components into new rays.

 What we are really interested in are those intervals that are maximal with respect to the set inclusion order, which means that they represent an entire segment departing from a component.
 We call these \textbf{rays}, and if a ray departs from the central component we call it a \textbf{central ray}.
-Figure \ref{fig_A_ray} shows two examples of rays, one of which is a central ray.
+Figure \ref{fig_A_ray} shows two examples of rays, $R_1$ and $R_2$, of which $R_1$ is a central ray.
 Note that, differently from intervals, each ray is uniquely determined by the component it departs from along with the angle it departs at.
 This idea will be explored further in Subsection \ref{subsection_component_paths}.

 We also define the \textbf{right} and \textbf{left horizontal rays} as the central rays departing from the central component $C_0$ with angle $0$ and $\pi$, respectively, and we denote the right one by $R_0$.
 We then define $Hor$ (which stands for \textit{horizon}) as the union of the two horizontal rays and the boundary of the central component. $Hor$ and $C_0$ will have great importance in the study of $T_A$, as described in the next section.